 As you might have guessed, guinea pigs are not beloved pets in Peru.
 Instead, they are a traditional and important source of protein in the Andes, where they are known as cuy (pronounced coo-ee), named after the sound the animal makes.
-Guinea pig meat was an important part of the pre-colonial diet in Peru, way before the Europeans introduced chicken, pigs, and cows to South America, and it has continued as a tradition.
+Guinea pig meat was an important part of the pre-colonial diet in Peru, way before the European colonizers introduced chicken, pigs, and cows to South America, and it has continued as a tradition.

 Steeped in Tradition

 Eating cuy is such a tradition, in fact (an estimated 65 million guinea pigs are consumed annually in Peru), that there are festivals celebrating the humble beast, with contests for the best dressed, largest and of course best-tasting guinea pig.
 Peruvians even declared a national holiday every second Friday in October to celebrate the guinea pig.

 A mating pair of guinea pigs are often given to children, newlyweds, and guests as gifts and the animals are kept in the same way chickens are raised at home, versus kept as pets.

 Considered a delicacy for over 5,000 years, cuy has been a part of Andean cuisine for a very long time.
 It was enjoyed by the ancient Incan nobility, and used for telling fortunes and as a sacrifice.
 A famous religious painting in the cathedral in Cusco (southeastern Peru) shows Jesus and his disciples sharing a big platter of cuy.
 There is even a betting game (tómbola de cuy) that is played where guinea pigs are released into a circular area with several numbered boxes; players bet on which numbered box the guinea pig will enter.
 The person who chose the correct number is the winner.

 Preparation to Eat